emer/axon/examples/kinaseq/README.md

 However, at a computational level, capturing these pre-post timing interactions clearly requires computationally-expensive synapse-level integration.
 Thus, a major technical issue we address is how to more efficiently integrate this synapse-level signal at the theoretically most efficient level which is when either the sender or receiver spikes, with the subsequent integration computed based on time passed instead of incrementally updating.

 The first issue is how the pre-post spikes interact in computing the Ca and CaM first-level integrations of synaptic activity.
-The simplest, most straightforward case is:
+Because each spike is itself a discrete event, there needs to be some kind of time window over which the pre-post spiking interact, if they are to have any interaction at all.
+At the most extreme end of the non-interaction spectrum is the simple "OR" rule:

-* `SynSpkCa` "OR" rule: `SynSpk = SSpk || RSpk` -- either spike counts, and there is no explicit interaction at the level of the Ca influx per spike, or anything distinctive about a pre vs. postsynaptic spike.
+* `SynOrSpk` "OR" rule: `SynSpk = SSpk || RSpk` -- either spike counts, and there is no explicit interaction at the level of the Ca influx per spike, or anything distinctive about a pre vs. postsynaptic spike.

+However, this does not actually work in practice, despite many attempts with the `ra25` basic example.
+In effect, the sender and receiver are each broadcasting their spikes to all the other neurons, and the lack of interaction leads to a kind of sum across these spikes, producing insufficient levels of selectivity across different neurons.

+* `SynCaMProd`: A simple next step is to use the *product* of the pre and post `CaM` values, each separately integrated over a roughly 20 msec tau window, to kick off the synaptic integration.
+This works, but is not notably different in performance from `SynNMDACa`.

+TODO: explore this version in this model.

 Counterintuitively, under typical conditions in dendritic spines as explored in the biophysical [kinase](https://github.com/ccnlab/kinase/tree/main/sims/kinase) model, this is actually a reasonable first-order approximation of calcium influx from pre-post spikes.
 The postsynaptic Vm is often reasonably depolarized in active neurons in awake behaving conditions, so the Glu release from pre-spikes has a direct impact, while there is often enough residual channel open state from prior Glu release for backpropagating action potentials to drive an extra burst of Ca influx.